zh1peng/paper_code/2023_Imaging_Transcriptomics/README.md

-# Analysis code for "Unraveling the molecular relevance of brain phenotypes: A comparative analysis of null models and test statistics"
+# Unraveling the molecular relevance of brain phenotypes: A comparative analysis of null models and test statistics

-## Main and Supplementary Analysis
+Main and Supplementary Analysis
-Downlaod the html or click the link to preview the html
+(Downlaod the html in analysis folder or click the link to preview the html)

 Table S2
 | Analysis | Atlas (Number of regions) | Rdonor | Brain data | Gene set | Association | Null model type | Test statistic (Aggregation method) |